solarnz/img-palette/README.md

 img-palette
 ===========

-A javascript implementation of the Pallet class from the Android Support Library
+A javascript implementation of the Palette class from the Android Support Library

 Installation
 ------------